Torquay railway station: Proposals

 In the Torbay Council Mayoral Vision of 2007 it was proposed that this station is re-branded to become 'Torquay Seafront Station' and that Torre railway station be renamed 'Torquay Central Station'.
 This has not been done.

+Torquay railway station secured planning permission from Torbay Council in 2021 for the installation of two lifts under the DfT's Access for All scheme.